django/deps/draft/0000-background-workers.rst

 When enqueueing tasks, ``args`` and ``kwargs`` are intentionally their own dedicated arguments to make the API simpler and backwards-compatible should other attributes be added in future.

 Here, ``do_a_task`` can either be a regular function or coroutine.
 It will be up to the backend implementor to determine whether coroutines are supported.
+In either case, the function must be globally importable.

 Deferring tasks
 ---------------